HL7/davinci-crd/input/pagecontent/hooks.md

 *	Forms and documentation that must be provided with a prior authorization request
 *	Forms and documentation that must be included with a claim submission

-Not all of the coverage information returned by a CRD Service will be relevant to all users of all CRD Clients.
+Not all the coverage information returned by a CRD Service will be relevant to all users of all CRD Clients.
 It would therefore be useful to be able configure CRD Services to withhold certain card types from certain provider types, user roles, or specific users.
 Preferences could potentially be configured within the CRD Service or within the CRD Client.

 Managing preferences within a CRD Service would require processes to support communication and management of customization requests as well as additional complexity within the CRD Service software.
 Managing preferences within the CRD Client would require it to either request specific information by invoking multiple calls to different services or by invoking a single call to the service indicating the response types desired.